solidnetwork-xyz/OCP-1Z0-819/resources/docs/modules.md

 - A module is declared in a **module-info.java** file.
 - It's placed in the root directory package.
 - Unique module name reverse-dns convention
+- classes of a given package must be all be within the same module

 ````java
 module <module-name> {